lesha-sa/Restful-Booker-Platform/README.md

 .\setup.ps1
 ```

-## Test Framework Configuration and Setup
-We use pip-tools to manage dependencies and generate requirements.txt.

 ## Running Tests Locally
-Run tests without allure reports:
+1. Run tests without allure reports:
 ```bash
 pytest tests/
 ```

-Running tests with Allure report generation and deleting old reports:
+2. Running tests with Allure report generation and deleting old reports:
 ```bash
  .\run_tests_allure.ps1
 ```

-To view Allure reports
+3. To view Allure reports
 ```bash
 allure serve ./allure-results
 ```
+4. All test logs are saved in the ./logs folder.
+To view it, just open the required file in any text editor.

 ## Running Tests with Docker Compose
 Overview